 The terms 'Paul Williams Photography', 'me', 'my' and 'I' relate to Paul Williams who is the photographer, copyright holder and author of the images on this site, or any person formally representing me.
 The terms 'you', 'the client' and 'customer' oddly enough don't relate to me but instead refer to a person commissioning a service from Paul Williams Photography, or someone purchasing one of his images or cards.
 The terms 'services' includes for example but not wholly portraiture, personal or business events, online tuition, workshops and e-coaching.

 1. By using this site you agree to my terms and conditions around copyright and unauthorised reproduction of my images, articles, logos and any other creative aspect of Paul Williams Photography.
 What does that mean?
 It means if you use my site you agree you won't take a screengrab, try to right-click on an image or do any other nifty tech stuff that results in you being in possession (physically or electronically) of one or any part of one of my images.
-If you and I haven't had a chat or sent each other a couple of emails around the subject of copying one or more of my shots then you can safely assume you've not been authorised.
+If you and I haven't had a chat or sent each other a couple of emails around the subject of copying my photographs then you can safely assume you've not been authorised.

 2. If you're kind enough to purchase one of my fabulous prints or cards that in itself is my permission to you to be in possession of a card or a print for your or someone else's personal use only.
 It's not an authority to quickly whip out the scanner and reproduce the aforesaid card or print and punt the image out there for gain or not.
 Equally I grant no licence for you to somehow alter or crop the image and pass it off as your own.
 Please don't make me come looking for you and drag you through the courts because I will if you infringe my copyright.
 Sounds a bit harsh?
 Consider this:

-I've spent over twenty years honing my craft and worked my ass off to get to the point I'm at.
+I've spent over thirty years honing my craft and worked my ass off to get to the point I'm at.
 I've invested in expensive equipment, software and hardware to enable me to produce the highest quality images at what I think are reasonable prices.
 Many of my landscape and wildlife images have taken me hours to reach the locations, and more than likely repeat visits until I got the light right or found my subject.
 I make no apologies for sounding a bit harsh in order to protect my copyright and stop people from printing out sub-standard, cheap and nasty looking copies of my pin sharp and vibrant images whilst either making a profit from my skills, or worse, pretending they captured the image in the first place.
-Trust me on both counts - these people are out there...
+Trust me on both counts - these people are out there..

 3. My copyright in all of my images, irrespective of whether you've commissioned me for an event, or you've bought a print from me, remains with me.
 I, like any other self-respecting photographer, will never hand over my copyright to anyone.
 What you get is a licence to use my image(s) in a way you the client and I will have already agreed to suit your requirements.
 Part of any conversation you and I may have prior to any commission will include a full disclosure by both parties regarding the use of the images concluding with a binding contract that clearly highlights the usage rights.
 Digital negatives (files) remain the property of Paul Williams Photography.
 At my discretion I may provide the client with a copy of the files for non-commercial use.
 Paul Williams Photography adheres to the guidelines laid down by the National Union of Journalists (NUJ) regarding 'dump and run' or the practice of me shooting an event and being asked to hand over the unedited contents of the SD card based on the fact I've been paid to cover the event.
 Neither the NUJ nor any other professional photographer I know of agrees with the principle of a client taking control of the entire range of images on a memory card.
 To that end I will make it clear at the start of any contract 'dump and run' is not an option.
 Part of being a professional photographer is spending time editing, colour correcting and producing the best images I can capture to give you the client the best experience and product possible.